What is medication therapy management?

-Medication therapy management (also called MTM) helps you with your medicine.
+Medication therapy management (MTM) helps you with your medicine.
 You’ll meet with a pharmacist who will review all the medicines you’re taking to make sure they’re working the best they can.
-The goal of MTM is to make sure your mix of medicines is safe, effective and matches your lifestyle.
+The goal of MTM services is to make sure your mix of medicines is safe, effective and matches your lifestyle.

 - Take eight or more chronic medications